 Symptomatic students may be tested and treated through the Student Health Center.
 At-will COVID-19 testing will be offered to students and employees as they leave at semester's end.

-Prevalence testing (initial sampling of 5% of the student body and 2% of the employee/contractor population) will occur at least every two weeks.
-Testing frequency and population percentage will evolve based on campus trends and available testing methods.
+Prevalence testing (initial sampling of 5% of the student body and 2% of the employee/contractor population) is occurring at least every two weeks.
+Testing frequency and population percentages are evolving based on campus trends and available testing methods.

 William & Mary employees will have access to voluntary, at-will testing through the VCUHS for a $15 out-of-pocket copayment, with the university covering the balance.
 This is in addition to physician-ordered tests, which are covered under W&M’s medical plans.

 Employees or contract workers with positions that cannot maintain physical distancing, or where other work modifications to reduce virus spread are infeasible and impractical, will be tested prior to working with students.
-These employees will be contacted by early August with instructions for testing before students return to campus.
-Employees who test positive for COVID-19 will be expected to isolate and retest with a negative result before returning to work.
+Employees who test positive for COVID-19 will be expected to isolate and be cleared by a physician before returning to work.

 W&M is part of an active effort to partner with the Commonwealth on a testing network anchored in our three Virginia university medical centers: Virginia Commonwealth University, University of Virginia and Virginia Tech.
 Our testing and other public health protocols are based on ongoing epidemiological modeling with those centers.